canopas/flutter-developer-roadmap-2023/README.md

   - Add a button to save the user's thoughts.
   - Store inputs in the state Manager class as the state.
 * The user should be able to add multiple thoughts.
-* The application should be able to persist data even when there is a configuration change, such as screen rotation.
 * Use `riverpod` for state management.

 ### Practical 17